kentik/github-workflows/docs/pipelines/guides/ktools-on-github-multi.md

 # Deploying multiple Services

-Repositories that contains more than one service needs a way to conditionally define which service should be deployed.
-This can be achived by defining the same deploy action multiple times and different conditions to trigger each action.
+Repositories that contain more than one service need a way to conditionally define which service should be deployed.
+This can be achieved by defining the same deploy action multiple times and different conditions to trigger each action.

 Example: